In This Section

 International students accepted to USciences often come from a high school or another university within the United States.
-To maintain F-1 status, these students must request a SEVIS transfer from the former school to USciences.
-The USciences ISS will advise accepted students already studying in F-1 status on transfer procedures and necessary documentation.
+To maintain F-1 or J-1 visa status, these students must request a SEVIS transfer from the former school to USciences.
+ISSS will advise accepted students already studying in F-1 or J-1 status on transfer procedures and necessary documentation.

 Students in F-1 status may stay in the USA while waiting to start their studies at USciences if the time period between the I-20 program end date at their former school and the USciences I-20 program start date is less than five months.

-Students under the age of 21 and without dependents are required to live on campus and purchase a meal plan.
+Students are generally required to live on campus and purchase a meal plan in their first year.
 Students must submit a housing application and a room reservation fee before arrival, and will be contacted with information on how to apply upon acceptance.
 More information about on-campus housing.

 The residence halls and dining halls are closed for the winter, spring and summer breaks.
 Students should check the dates on the academic calendar and plan early to find alternative accommodations for these breaks.